bfix/gnunet-docker/README.md

 You should copy the user's `gnunet.conf` to the `.config` directory in `local folder 1` before running the container.

-When the container is started, a shell is opened for user `user` and no GnuNET programs are started.
-To start GnuNET (system and user part), run the `/usr/bin/gnunet-start` script.
+When the container is started, a shell is opened for user `user` and no GNUnet programs are started.
+To start GNUnet (system and user part), run the `/usr/bin/gnunet-start` script.

-You can now run GnuNET programs as you like.
+You can now run GNUnet programs as you like.

-To quit the container, stop GnuNET by running the `/usr/bin/gnunet-stop` script and exit the shell.
+To quit the container, stop GNUnet by running the `/usr/bin/gnunet-stop` script and exit the shell.